Lower Back Pain · San Francisco + Virtual

 Take-home practice

 Virtual sessions work well for lower back pain.
-Dr. Garrett assesses your posture and movement patterns via live video and guides you through protocols in real time.
-Most clients notice reduced tension and improved movement during their first virtual session.
+Garrett watches your posture and movement over video and guides you through the same protocols in real time.

 I thought the best I could hope for was less pain.
 I've never felt this at home in my body.